 - High-potassium, antioxidant-rich cocoa

-To fully understand how TORQ Recovery Plus+ works in conjunction with TORQ Recovery please visit this page.
+To fully understand how TORQ Recovery Plus+ works in conjunction with TORQ Recovery please visit our TORQ Recovery System page.

-As a brief guide to usage of this product (comprehensive information below), TORQ Recovery Plus+ will provide benefits if taken continually during any high load training period, because of its HMB content, but the Beta-Alanine and Sodium Phosphate offer most potential during high intensity interval training and racing.
+TORQ Recovery Plus+ in the most part should be used in conjunction with TORQ Recovery, not instead of it.
+There are some exceptions to this rule, which are discussed under the ‘technical information’ tab.
+TORQ Recovery Plus is designed to be taken continually during any high load training period, because of its HMB content, but the Beta-Alanine and Sodium Phosphate offer most potential during high intensity interval training and racing.
 Therefore, TORQ Recovery Plus+ is ideal for use throughout the competitive season, or in the lead up to (and including) a training camp or cycling holiday, where exercise intensity is going to be mixed (intense and prolonged).
-The product is good for lower intensity high volume training periods too, but financially it may be wise just to supplement with TORQ’s RAW HMB during these periods and save TORQ Recovery Plus+ for when you introduce higher intensity training.
+This product offers significant benefits to intermittent interval type activities like track cycling, downhill mountain biking and team sports.

 TORQ Recovery Plus+ is a hot cocoa drink containing HMB, Beta-Alanine and Sodium Phosphate that is to be taken twice daily.
 It doesn’t have to be mixed hot, but it really does make a great tasting cup of cocoa, so we advise that you take your time and enjoy this product.
 If you’re in a rush, add 2 level scoops of the powder to 250ml of water in your mixer bottle and give it a good shake.
 Unlike TORQ Recovery, TORQ Recovery Plus+ is not affected if you use milk as a base instead of water and it can be sweetened if necessary with sugar.
 We can’t think why you’d need to do this, but it’s certainly an option for the sweet-toothed.
 It’s really important that you don’t add milk to TORQ Recovery though; you must make this with water or it won’t work properly.